vulcanize/vulcanizedb/README.md

 or [StorageTransformerInitializer](https://github.com/vulcanize/maker-vulcanizedb/blob/compose_and_execute/libraries/shared/transformer/storage_transformer.go#L31), respectively
 * design the transformers to work in the context of their [event](https://github.com/vulcanize/maker-vulcanizedb/blob/compose_and_execute/libraries/shared/watcher/event_watcher.go#L83) or [storage](https://github.com/vulcanize/maker-vulcanizedb/blob/compose_and_execute/libraries/shared/watcher/storage_watcher.go#L53) watchers
-* create db migrations to run against vulcanizeDB so that we can store the transformed data
+* create db migrations to run against vulcanizeDB so that we can store the transformer output
+    * specify migration locations for each transformer in the config with the `exporter.transformer.migrations` fields
+    * do not `goose fix` the transformer migrations